Comma.ai launches Comma Two, a $999 kit that imbues cars with assisted driving features

 Comma.ai previously sold the Eon Devkit, a self-contained windshield-mounted computer with 64GB of storage.
 It started at $599, and once OpenPilot was installed to it, it automatically recognized car models by analyzing CAN network traffic.
 (The presence certain CAN messages and their lengths is an indication of the model year, car brand, car model, and trim.)
 A small companion device — the Panda — plugged into cars’ OBD-II ports to track RPMs, MPG, cornering G-force, battery life, and more, providing access to the communication buses and enabling the Eon to interface with the car.

 The Comma Two replaces the Eon, but it retains all of the Eon’s features.
-That said, it ditches the Panda for a single-cord solution, and it’s slightly pricier at $1,000 (though it’s available on a payment plan through Affirm), and Comma.ai’s offering a 30-day guarantee — customers who aren’t satisfied with their purchase can send it back for a full refund.
+That said, it ditches the Panda for a single-cord solution, and it’s slightly pricier at $1,000 (though it’s available on a payment plan through Affirm).

+The first batch of 300 units are available for purchase now.
+They’ll begin shipping later in the month, Hotz says.

 The Comma Two is powered via OBD-C as opposed to by battery (which Hotz says was a top complaint among current Eon owners), and it has a larger mount than the Eon as well as a custom cooling solution.
 Like Eon, which used a camera to recognize drivers’ faces and decelerate if it detected those drivers were distracted, the Comma Two is capable of facial recognition.
 And in point of fact, the Comma Two’s driver monitoring is improved in that it leverages two infrared sensors to detect faces even during nighttime.